What is the Marine Stewardship Council (MSC)?

 By being MSC certified, you are helping to secure fish and seafood supplies for the future!

 "The MSC’s blue tick ecolabel is the best recognised and most trusted indicator of seafood sustainability, and shows customers at a glance that you're protecting the oceans - so we’re delighted that it will now be easier for NFFF members to become MSC certified."
-Gregg Howard - Past NFFF president and owner of Our
+Andrew Crook - NFFF President and owner of Skippers of Euxton in Euxton.

 How do I get MSC Chain of Custody certified?